-The majority of people need to increase the amount of fruits and vegetables in their diets, and eating oranges a few days per week is a great way to meet that need.
+Most people need to increase their intakes of fruits and vegetables, so eating oranges a few days per week is a great way to meet that need.
 Here are some tips for getting more oranges into your healthy diet:

 - Keep seedless oranges in a fruit bowl (up to 4 or 5 days with the peels intact) for easy grab-and-go snacks.